Best Snowboards for Beginners, And What to Look For

 When you are starting out you want to feel as stable as possible to aid balance.
 You also want the most difficult thing for beginners (linking turns) to be made easier by the specs of the board.
 The best camber profiles for both stability and turn initiation, in my opinion, are Flat to Rocker and Hybrid Camber.

+When it comes to stability, you need to pay attention to something called the camber profile.
 A Hybrid Camber Profile has camber underfoot which will feel very stable and a Flat to Rocker profile has a flat section underfoot which will also feel very stable.
+This will help you gain confidence on the board and be able to focus more on your turns.

 A traditional camber profile has camber not only underfoot but also towards the tip and tail.
 This camber towards the tip and tail will make it easier to catch an edge-not good for a beginner.
 Similarily, a completely flat board will have flat towards tip and tail-also great for catching an edge!